GenomicsAotearoa/Nextflow_Workshop/docs/session_1/4_commands.md

 ## `nf-core download`

-Sometimes you may need to execute an nf-core workflow on a server or HPC system that has no internet connection.
-In this case, you will need to fetch the workflow files and manually transfer them to your offline system.
+Sometimes you may need to execute an nf-core pipeline on a server or HPC system that has no internet connection.
+In this case, you will need to fetch the pipeline files and manually transfer them to your offline system.
 To make this process easier and ensure accurate retrieval of correctly versioned code and software containers, nf-core has the `download` command.

-The nf-core `download` command will download both the workflow code and the institutional nf-core/configs files.
+The nf-core `download` command will download both the pipeline code and the institutional nf-core/configs files.
 It can also optionally download singularity image file.

 ```bash
 nf-core download